Kern000/Kern000/README.md

   </li>
   <p></p>
   <p></p>
-  <li> Future languages I will be looking at on the immediate timeframe: Java server side technologies like Spring, C++ (backend script, for multi-threading and parallerization, since JS is single threaded and I do not know much at the moment of threading for optimization.
+  <li> Future languages I will be looking at on the intermediate timeframe: Java server side technologies like Spring, C++ (backend script, for multi-threading and parallerization, since JS is single threaded and I do not know much at the moment of threading for optimization.
 But since everything runs on OS, I see much value expanding in this direction) </li>
 </ul>
 <h2> Executive Summary of Portfolio Projects </h2>
 <h4> Writers' base e-commerce shop and marketplace </h4>